kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Health Technology and Innovation
+## Technology and AI Innovations

-* [Pixel Watch 3 Gets FDA Clearance For Loss of Pulse Alerts](https://science.slashdot.org/story/25/02/26/232258/pixel-watch-3-gets-fda-clearance-for-loss-of-pulse-alerts?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Pixel Watch 3's new functionality for monitoring loss of pulse has been approved by the FDA, advancing wearables' healthcare applications.

-## Artificial Intelligence Developments

-* [Inception Emerges From Stealth With a New Type of AI Model](https://slashdot.org/story/25/02/26/2257224/inception-emerges-from-stealth-with-a-new-type-of-ai-model?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A stealth-mode startup unveils Inception, an innovative AI model aimed at reshaping the landscape of artificial intelligence.
+* [Inception Emerges From Stealth With a New Type of AI Model](https://slashdot.org/story/25/02/26/2257224/inception-emerges-from-stealth-with-a-new-type-of-ai-model?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A groundbreaking AI model poised to revolutionize the field has been unveiled by Inception.

-* [Satya Nadella Argues AI's True Value Will Come When It Finds Killer App Akin To Email or Excel](https://slashdot.org/story/25/02/26/2154238/satya-nadella-argues-ais-true-value-will-come-when-it-finds-killer-app-akin-to-email-or-excel?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Microsoft's CEO discusses the need for a transformative 'killer app' in AI similar to historic game-changers like Excel.

-## Quantum Computing Progress

-* [Amazon Uses Quantum 'Cat States' With Error Correction](https://tech.slashdot.org/story/25/02/26/2213215/amazon-uses-quantum-cat-states-with-error-correction?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Exploring the potential of quantum mechanics, Amazon implements 'Cat States' in quantum computing with advanced error correction.
+* [Amazon Uses Quantum 'Cat States' With Error Correction](https://tech.slashdot.org/story/25/02/26/2213215/amazon-uses-quantum-cat-states-with-error-correction?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Amazon integrates quantum 'cat states' with cutting-edge error correction to advance quantum computing reliability.

-## Cybersecurity and Privacy

-* [Cellebrite Suspends Serbia as Customer After Claims Police Used Firm's Tech To Plant Spyware](https://tech.slashdot.org/story/25/02/26/1952228/cellebrite-suspends-serbia-as-customer-after-claims-police-used-firms-tech-to-plant-spyware?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Cellebrite halts dealings with Serbia following allegations of technology misuse by Serbian authorities.

-* [Google Is Making It Easier To Remove Personal Info On Search](https://yro.slashdot.org/story/25/02/26/2144227/google-is-making-it-easier-to-remove-personal-info-on-search?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Google enhances controls for users to manage and remove personal information from its search engine.

-## Science and Technology in Space

-* [Put a data center on the moon?](https://spectrum.ieee.org/data-center-on-the-moon) - The IEEE explores what it would take to establish a functioning data center on the moon.

-## Programming and Tools
+* [Replace OCR with Vision Language Models](https://github.com/vlm-run/vlmrun-cookbook/blob/main/notebooks/01_schema_showcase.ipynb) - A repository showcasing the use of Vision Language Models as an alternative to traditional OCR.

-* [TypeScript types can run DOOM](https://www.youtube.com/watch?v=0mCsluv5FXA) - An ingenious experiment demonstrates how TypeScript's type system can execute DOOM as a programming feat.
+* [TypeScript types can run DOOM](https://www.youtube.com/watch?v=0mCsluv5FXA) - An innovative use of TypeScript types reveals that they are capable of running DOOM.

-* [Faster Go maps with Swiss Tables - The Go Programming Language](https://go.dev/blog/swisstable) - Improving data structures in Go, Swiss Tables introduces optimized performance and storage mechanisms.
+## Health and Safety

+* [Pixel Watch 3 Gets FDA Clearance For Loss of Pulse Alerts](https://science.slashdot.org/story/25/02/26/232258/pixel-watch-3-gets-fda-clearance-for-loss-of-pulse-alerts?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Achieving FDA clearance, the watch introduces a potentially life-saving feature for loss of pulse detection.

+* [US Intelligence Chief Opposes UK Order for Apple Encryption Backdoor](https://news.slashdot.org/story/25/02/26/187252/us-intelligence-chief-opposes-uk-order-for-apple-encryption-backdoor?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A stance against encryption backdoors highlights ongoing privacy and security debates.

-## Cultural and Historical Perspectives
+## Software and Programming

-* [Photographs of the Old West](https://cosmographia.substack.com/p/photographs-of-the-old-west) - A visual dive into rare and insightful imagery depicting life in the Old West.
+* [The FFT Strikes Back: An Efficient Alternative to Self-Attention](https://arxiv.org/abs/2502.18394) - A research paper presenting a new alternative to self-attention mechanisms in transformative AI technologies.

-* [Rediscovering Quaternions](https://jasonfantl.com/posts/Space-of-3D-Rotations/) - A mathematical journey revisiting quaternion applications in 3D geometry.
+* [Rediscovering Quaternions](https://jasonfantl.com/posts/Space-of-3D-Rotations/) - Detailed exploration of quaternions for 3D rotations in visual and spatial computing.

+## Space and Exploration

+* [Put a data center on the moon?](https://spectrum.ieee.org/data-center-on-the-moon) - An intriguing exploration of lunar-based data centers and their potential technological benefits.

+* [The Secretive X-37B Space Plane Snapped This Picture of Earth From Orbit](https://soylentnews.org/article.pl?sid=25/02/25/0633257&from=rss) - A glimpse into the operations of the mysterious X-37B space plane.

-## Hardware and Innovations
+## Unique Finds and Creativity

-* [Introducing the Framework Desktop](https://frame.work/hr/en/blog/introducing-the-framework-desktop) - A modular and repair-friendly desktop is introduced by Framework, following their laptop designs.

-* [iMac G4(K)](https://jcs.org/2025/02/26/imacg4k) - A blogging concept showcasing a modern take on Apple's iconic iMac G4.
+* [Show HN: LLM plays Pokémon (open sourced)](https://github.com/adenta/fire_red_agent) - Open-source project demonstrates the creative use of AI to play Pokémon Fire Red.

+* [Show HN: I got laid off from Meta and created a minor hit on Steam](https://news.ycombinator.com/item?id=43186406) - A story of resilience: From job loss at Meta to creating a successful Steam game.

 ---